skollmor/dspace/README.md

 - statistics_toolbox

 # Citations
-This version of Dataspace is released concurrently with the research paper:

-*Kollmorgen, S., Hahnloser, R.H.R. & Mante, V. Nearest neighbours reveal fast and slow components of motor learning.
-Nature 577, 526-530 (2020). https://doi.org/10.1038/s41586-019-1892-x*

-Please cite this paper if you use Dataspace.
+Please cite the paper mentioned above if you use Dataspace.

 # Folders
 Dataspace comes in two parts: the **dspace-core** and the **dspace-GUI**.